-Sensitive Skin is now a regular sight in my clinic, so what can we do to manage it?
+Sensitive or compromised skins is now a regular sight in my clinic, so what can we do to manage it?

-Sensitive skin simply means your skin is vulnerable.
+Sensitive skin or compromised skins simply means your skin is vulnerable.
 The degree of vulnerability though, various from person to person.

 A person with very mild sensitivity can go about their daily lives without it causing too much of a problem for them, compared to someone who suffers from skin conditions such as rosacea, contact dermatitis, eczema and acne.

 Sensitive skin can occur in all skin types such as dry skin, oily skin, combination skin.
-A balanced skin (normal) there should be no signs of sensitivity, the skin will be, as we call it, resistant.
+A balanced skin (normal) there should be no signs of sensitivity or redness, the skin will be as we call it, resistant.

 How do I know if I am a sensitive skin type?